nsbgn/handalf/README.md

     no reasonable shortcut should be impossible or cumbersome to type.
--   **Good feeling.** Muscle memory, simplicity, semantic clustering, and symmetry are all taken into consideration --- but above all, keys are placed in such a way that they *feel* good.
+-   **Good feeling.** Muscle memory, simplicity, semantic clustering, and symmetry are all taken into consideration --- but above all, keys are placed in such a way that they *feel* good: they encourage rolling motions, have common symbols in easy-to-reach spots, etcetera.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can